-Nature of Punishment Alpractices / Improper conduct Funisiment Ift he candidate 1.a Possesses or keeps accessible in examination hall, any paper, note book, programmable calculators, Cell phones, pager, palm computers or any other form of material concerned with or related to the subject of the examination (theory or practical) in which he is appearing but has not made use of (material shall include any marks on the body of the candidate which can be used as an aid in the subject of the examination.)
+Nature of Malpractices / Improper conduct Punishment Ift the candidate 1.a Possesses or keeps accessible in examination hall, any paper, note book, programmable calculators, Cell phones, pager, palm computers or any other form of material concerned with or related to the subject of the examination (theory or practical) in which he is appearing but has not made use of (material shall include any marks on the body of the candidate which can be used as an aid in the subject of the examination.)
 Expulsion from the examination hall and cancellation of the performance in that subject only. b Gives assistance or guidance or receives it from any other candidate orally or by any other body language methods or communicates through Cell phones with any candidates or persons in or outside the exam hall in respect of any matter.
 Expulsion from the examination hall and cancellation of the performance in that subject only of all the candidates involved.
 In case of an outsider, he will be handed over to the police and a case is registered against him.
 2. Has copied in the examination hall from any paper, book, programmable calculators, palm computers or any other form of material relevant to the subject of the examination (theory or practical) in which the candidate is appearing.
 Expulsion from the examination hall and cancellation of the performance in that subject and all other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted to appear for the remaining examinations of the subjects of that semester.
 The hall ticket of the candidate shall be cancelled.

-3. Impersonates any other candidate in connection with the examination.
+Impersonates any other candidate 3. in connection with the examination.

 The candidate who has impersonated shall be expelled from examination hall.
 The candidate is also debarred and forfeits the seat.
 The performance of the original candidate who has been impersonated shall be cancelled in all the subjects of the examination (including practicals and project work) already appeared and shall not be allowed to appear for the examinations of the remaining subjects of that semester.
 The candidate is also debarred for two consecutive semesters from class work and all university examinations.
 The continuation of the course by the candidate is subject to the academic regulations in connection with forfeiture of seat.
 If the impostor is an outsider, he will be handed over to the police and a case is registered against him.

-4. Smuggles in the Answer book or takes out or arranges to send out the question paper during the examination or answer book during or after the examination. cancellation of the performance in that 5.
-Uses objectionable, abusive or offensive language in the answer paper or in letters to the examiners or writes to the examiner requesting him to award pass marks.
-Cancellation of performance in that subject.
+Smuggles in the Answer book or 4. takes out or arranges to send out examination or answer book during or after the examination.